 At MSU, I met a kooky professor named E. Reed Doke.
 He was teaching COBOL at the time which was a required class in my major.
 He was known as the guy "not to take" because he was tough.
 Something about him interested me though.
-I took him.
+I took his class.
 He was indeed tough, but he captured my attention.
 The next year he was teaching a new class they were offering called "Object Oriented Programming in Java".
 I immediately signed up.
 But for that summer I had landed an internship at Hallmark Cards in Kansas City, MO as a junior COBOL programmer.
 I leased the cheapest apartment I could find in KC and spent the whole summer writing COBOL.
-When I returned to MSU the next fall OO, Java, and Professor Doke belew my mind.
+When I returned to MSU the next fall, Java, and Professor Doke belew my mind.
 I was HOOKED.
 And I was done with COBOL.
 After two semester of Java the new Visual Basic 5 was released by Microsoft.
 And with this came ActiveX DLL's and the Active Server Pages (ASP) with Visual InterDev.
 It was Microsoft's web development stack.
 No one else was doing this in 1997.
 This stuff belew my mind.
 I could write WEB SITES.
 Java at the time was very immature from a UI standpoint.
 You could build lots of things, but UI's weren't really one of them.
 UI's at the time really interested me.
 The next two summers I spent at Cerner Corporation in Kansas City writing ASP apps as an intern.

 I graduated with a degree in Object Oriented (OO) Programming and Design with Java and went to work for IBM Global Services in St. Louis.
 While Java introduced me to OO, I was hooked on the Microsoft stack at that point.
 This was a weird time to be a Microsoft guy within IBM.
 The bulk of the company was engulfed in Y2K work and there as a general anti-Microsoft sentiment.
 I discovered IBM actually had a little known but thriving consulting practice based on Microsoft Technologies and a huge client just up the road in Bloomington, IL that was doing a lot of Microsoft work.
 I spent my first three to four years working for a variety of large customers working on Microsoft technologies and learned a great deal.
-Microsoft released .NET and the C# language in this time frame and I knew this was the wave I wanted to ride.
+Microsoft released .NET and the C# language in this timeframe and I knew this was the wave I wanted to ride.
 By then I was living in Chicago and through friends was introduced to Avanade.
 Avanade was one of the hottest Microsoft consulting shops in the industry at the time and were leading the industry in .NET innovation.
 I faked my way into an architect position there and spent four years learning everything I could.
 I was single, code-crazed, and sporting an iron man work ethic.
 Avanade had internal chat/forum thing filled with seasoned programmers from all over the globe.
 I would spend all hours of the day learning and coding... learning and coding.
 I was learning everything I could from some of the best people in the business.
 This springboarded my career, and after a few years I was no longer faking - I was good.

 Soon, the consulting lifestyle - specifically the travel - was starting to beat me down.
 The general animosity dripping from large scale consulting engagements really bothered me.
 Most people you worked with day to day were unhappy about you being there, or at least was unhappy about cost of having you there.
 While consulting allowed you to be working on new technologies all the time, it rarely left you with a sense of satisfaction that comes from cultivating a system from start to finish that was being used by real business users over time.
 The fruits of my labor were typically only bore long after I had left a client.
 I wanted a change and I knew I needed to get out of consulting.
 I wanted to go to work for a software product company.